Skip to main content

 Louis Armstrong at the then Antwerp Ancienne Belgique.
 The avant-garde galleries Ad Libitum, Wide White Space and VECU club.
 The artists Jef Verheyen and Panamarenko, the musicians Ferre Grignard and Wannes Van de Velde and the fashion shows of Ann Salens: Van Den Boom portrayed it all.
 As he did with the city and its port, which changed a lot in the second half of the 20th century.

-Raoul Van Den Boom's collection can now be consulted digitally in its entirety.
+Raoul Van Den Boom's collection is now fully digitized.
 The negatives and positives are safely stored in the MAS depot.
-A small selection of his photos is now on display in the free Visible Storage.
+A small selection of his photos is now exhibited in the free Visible Storage and can be digitally viewed.